ioBroker/ioBroker.geofency/README.md

 # ioBroker.geofency
-This Adapter is able to receive [geofency](http://www.geofency.com/) events from your mobile device.
+This Adapter is able to receive [geofency](http://www.geofency.com/) events when entering or leaving a defined area with your mobile device.
 All values of the geofency-webhook of the request are stored under the name of the location in ioBroker.

 ##configuration on mobile device: